SA Meeting Minutes

 - Baker College Sophomore Nitin Agrawal presented a report about the Academics Committee's work on the registration process over the past year.
 The committee's recommendations to the Office of the Registrar include giving seniors who have not yet taken an LPAP priority in registering for them and implementing a policy to compel professors to make previous semesters' syllabi available prior to registration using Esther's course evaluation system.
 Agrawal said the committee will finish gathering feedback from students this week and send its recommendations to Registrar David Tenney.
 The full report is available at sa.rice.edu.
 Send feedback to email@example.com.

-- New student representatives introduced the 2013-14 Best Practices project topics of Peer-to-Peer Mentoring, Alumni Relations, and Spirit and Branding.
-Project details and contact information are available at sa.rice.edu/best-practices-projects.
+- New student representatives introduced the Environmental and Student Life Committees' projects for the 2013-14 academic year.
+Project details and contact information are available at sa.rice.edu/standing-committees.

 - Homecoming Committee Chair Charlotte Larson introduced the schedule for Homecoming Week, which will take place Nov.
 10-16.
 The theme is "Catching Fire," and the week will include new events such as a Homecoming Cup competition, individual college alumni networking events and a sports rally.
 Larson said Rice Program Council will announce when ticket sales will begin for Esperanza on its Facebook page.
 More information is available on the Homecoming Week Facebook event page or at sa.rice.edu.
 Send any questions to firstname.lastname@example.org.

 - SA President Yoonjin Min reintroduced Senate Resolution No. 4, which supports renovations of the area outside Keck Hall.
 The Senate passed the resolution.